nagaraj-trivedi/temp_image_classification/README.md

 ## Conclusions
 - Conclusion 1 from the analysis with Model 1
-> With a total of 2239 images in the train data set the train accuracy was 0.91 and the validataion accuracy was 0.52 The model was overfitting
+> With a total of 2239 images in the train data set the train accuracy was 0.90 and the validataion accuracy was 0.52 The model was overfitting
 - Conclusion 2 from the analysis with Model 2
-> Using manual data augmentation technique
+> Using manual data augmentation technique and drop out the train accuracy was 0.71 and validation accuracy was 0.52
+> There was no increse in the train accuracy compared to Model 1.
+The only improvement is that validation loss was lesser compared to Model 1.
+But still the model overfitts
-- Conclusion 3 from the analysis
+- Conclusion 3 from the analysis with Model 3
+- Model 3 was built with data augmentation about 500 images in each of the classes
+- The train accuracy was greater than 0.9 and the validataion accuracy was greater than 0.8
+- Both train and validation loss got reduced significantly
+- The final model was free from overfitting and the class rebalance really helped to overcome the overfitting
 - Conclusion 4 from the analysis with Model 3 using augmentor library there were 6739 images

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->